 Ten Steps for Completing Your Submission

-The ACC will begin accepting Late-Breaking Clinical Trials on Wednesday, Oct.
-24. All submitting authors must file up-to-date disclosures on the ACC's Disclosure Website in order to enter the submission system.
+Late-Breaking Clinical Trial submissions will be accepted until 1 p.m.
+ET on Tuesday, December 17.
+All submitting authors must file up-to-date disclosures on the ACC's Disclosure System in order to enter the submission system.

 Login to the submission system using your ACC username and password.
 Your name and ID number will automatically pre-populate the system.
 The submitting author’s name must be the author who will present the abstract/case/LBCT, if selected.
 Notification of acceptance will be sent to this person.